PerseusDL/canonical-pdlpsci/README.md

 Unless otherwise indicated, all contents of this repository are licensed under a Creative Commons Attribution-ShareAlike 3.0 United States License.
 You must  offer Perseus any modifications you make.
 Perseus provides credit for all accepted changes.

-# Installing on exist-db

-- Install `ant`
-- Run `ant` at the root of this repository.
-- In the package manager of your existDB install, select your .xar file and upload it.
-- You have now the Perseus Canonical pdlpsci installed in your repository.